Olveczky-Lab/FAST/README.md

 To inspect and perform manual corrections of these clusters, we recommend using our [ChainViewer GUI](https://github.com/Olveczky-Lab/FAST-ChainViewer) written in Matlab.

 ## Sample dataset
 If you would like to test the clustering steps of FAST, a sample synthetic tetrode recording dataset is [available](https://zenodo.org/record/886516).
+This dataset has already been snippeted so you would only need to run the Clustering steps detailed above.